 How can you ensure your super fund’s earnings are exempt from tax?

-There are strings attached.
-For pension assets to be exempt from earnings tax (rather than paying 15% tax on fund earnings), when a person starts a retirement phase superannuation pension they must satisfy two conditions:
+There are strings attached to the tax-exempt earnings deal.
+For pension assets to be exempt from earnings tax (rather than paying 15% tax on fund earnings), when a person starts a retirement phase superannuation pension, they must satisfy two conditions:

 - must ensure a pension payment is made at least once during the financial year (July to June)